What is sepsis?

 In adults and older children, look for:

-• Extreme shivering or muscle pain
+• extreme shivering or muscle pain

-• Severe breathlessness or rapid breathing
+• severe breathlessness or rapid breathing

 • ‘I feel sicker than I ever have before’

-• Skin is mottled, pale or discoloured
+• Skin is mottled, discoloured, blue, or pale

-They may not have all of these symptoms.
+They may not have all these symptoms.

 What to do